Welcome to the Nano Gaming News Weekly Rewind for January 9, 2021 where we cover stories and events that we missed over the past week.

 These behind the scenes moves by Epic Games might also mean nothing or just be various tactics in their current legal battle with Apple.
 Only time will tell.
 Diving deeper into 2021 and from the October 2020 court filling the Epic Games versus Apple case will be heading to a bench trial on May 3rd.
 A pretrial conference is scheduled for April 21, 2021.
 Continued development on this story is expected as next year’s court date approaches.

 Thank you for reading the January 9, 2021 Edition of the Nano Gaming News Weekly Rewind.
-Don’t forget to check back with us in two weeks for the next edition of Nano Gaming News Weekly Rewind and until then, keep on gaming.
+Don’t forget to check back with us next week for the next edition of Nano Gaming News Weekly Rewind and until then, keep on gaming.

 By clicking any Humble Bundle links on this site, Nano Gaming News may receive a small share of any sale made through these links.